-Curved TVs can be more aesthetically pleasing than flat screen TVs and more of a talking point when you have friends round.
+Curved TVs can be more aesthetically pleasing than flat screen TVs, and more of a talking point when you have friends around.
 If technology is a big part of your living room, you may want to invest in a curved TV to complete the look.

 As with any piece of technology, curved TVs aren’t for everyone.
 If you’re considering buying a curved TV over a flat screen, there are some minor drawbacks to bear in mind.

-Reflections in the TV can appear bigger and more distorted than on a flat screen.
+Reflections on the TV can appear more prominent and more distorted than on a flat screen.
 You may need to re-think the lighting in your living room for the optimum viewing experience.

-Although viewing angles are generally good with this type of TV, to get the most out of the display, you need to sit directly opposite the centre of the screen and at a specific distance away.
+Although viewing angles are generally good with this type of TV, to get the most out of the display, you need to sit directly opposite the screen’s centre and at a specific distance away.
 Think about the space available in your living room before purchasing.

-Curved TVs don’t hang flush against the wall like flat screen TVs.
-However, there are special mounts you can buy for curved models, and this shouldn’t be a major problem if you intend to sit a fair distance away.
+Curved TVs don’t hang flush against the wall like flat-screen TVs.
+However, there are special mounts you can buy for curved models, and this shouldn’t be a significant problem if you intend to sit a fair distance away.